fredwang25/neutrinos/README.md

 ```
 If not, you can find them online.

-After, navigate into the `neutrinos` directory and install dependencies:
+After, you can install core dependencies:
 ```
-cd neutrinos
 npm install
 ```
 which will install the required dependencies in the `/node_modules` folder. *DO NOT COMMIT THIS*: it should be in the `.gitignore`.